-6.4 The Associate Vice President for Academic Affairs' or Dean of Graduate Studies' Investigation The Associate Vice President for Academic Affairs or Dean of Graduate Studies will investigate the charges and may impose disciplinary penalties as stated in the section 6.5 "Academic Disciplinary Action."
+The Associate Vice President for Academic Affairs' or Dean of Graduate Studies' Investigation The Associate Vice President for Academic Affairs or Dean of Graduate Studies will investigate the charges and may impose disciplinary penalties as stated in the section 6.5 "Academic Disciplinary Action."
 The action taken shall constitute the Associate Vice President for Academic Affairs' or Dean of Graduate Studies' decision.
-Regardless of the action taken by the Associate Vice President for Academic Affairs or Dean of Graduate Studies' or Dean of Graduate Studies, the student has the right of hearing and appeal.
+Regardless of the action taken by the Associate Vice President for Academic Affairs or Dean of Graduate Studies, the student has the right of hearing and appeal.